 It could start because one family member feels slighted – discovering another will inherit more of the eventual estate.
 Theft by a family member, usually facilitated by power of attorney theft, is also often a factor.
 Or maybe one sibling is taking care of Mom and the others think that he/she is taking advantage of her or not treating her properly.
 Maybe the siblings have never gotten along.
 Worse, maybe one sibling is actually abusing Mom and she’s in real danger.
 Sometimes families call an APS-type agency to complain about each other.
 The problem escalates very quickly and often ends up in court, where the siblings expect the disagreement will be settled by a judge who will hear all sides.
 Each side may believe they’re clearly right and the other side is completely wrong.

 The day you take the matter to court is the day you stand to lose your loved one!
-Almost without exception, when a family feud is in involved, no matter who is right and who is wrong, the judge will appoint a third-party guardian – regardless of whether advance directives (durable power of attorney, health proxy, wills, trusts, etc.) are in place or not.
+Almost without exception, when a family feud is in involved, no matter who is right and who is wrong, the judge will appoint a third-party guardian (guardianship services provider) – regardless of whether advance directives (durable power of attorney, health proxy, wills, trusts, etc.) are in place or not.

 The courts are known to be biased against the family.
 Why?
-Two basic reasons: While most families love and take care of their elderly or disabled, those who don’t often get press coverage which result in horrific articles which stick in our memory and eventually create a false impression that family is the largest category of abusers of the elderly.
+Two basic reasons: While most families love and take care of their elderly or disabled, those who don’t often get press coverage resulting in horrific articles which stick in our memory and eventually create a false impression that family is the largest category of abusers of the elderly.
 Second, bias is often encouraged by the guardian ad litem and attorneys in the case.
 They are benefit most monetarily if they can keep the disagreement going which leads to a forced guardianship/conservatorship.
 The judge will appoint a professional or public guardian, citing the long-standing family dispute as the end that justifies the means.
 In other words, the ward is punished because his/her family “can’t get along.”
 And the guardian fans the flames to guarantee that there will be no settlement of the dispute, rationalizing and entrenching his/her function and continued existence.

 If you can avoid going to court, you can avoid a forced guardianship or conservatorship.
 Try every possible means to mediate your dispute and come to terms without outside involvement.